How to: Upload (Advanced)

 } | python -m json.tool

-The default channel is 0 if none is supplied.
-Most integrations will not need to supply this value.
+If not specified, the default channel is 0.
+Most integrations won't need to change this value.

 Shell